-If this is your first time visiting the capital of Austria, I recommend to stay at least three days in Vienna to explore the city.
-Three days is enough to see the famous tourist attractions and get to know a bit about local history and culture.
+If this is your first time, I recommend to stay at least three days in Vienna, which is enough to see the famous tourist attractions and get to know a bit about local history and culture.
 To make the best of you three days, I suggest to book hotel in Vienna Innere Stadt.

 |💖 Best Area for First-Timers||Vienna Innere Stadt|